OpenMW-Launcher: Separate configuration files based on content list profile.

 Related issues are: #197, #206 and most importantly #988.

 The latter is why I set the target to openmw-future.

 Zini there says: “... but fiddling around with the data paths is not the way to go.”

 I assumed that he envisioned problems by fiddling with the data= entries in openmw.cfg, hence my proposal to split off configuration files for each profile.

-#2 Updated by Gijsbert ter Horst over 1 year ago
+#2 Updated by Gijsbert ter Horst almost 2 years ago

 - Remove the drop-down under content , and simply include the primary game file (e.g. morrowind.esm) in the list of game files.
 It is no longer necessary to distinguish between lists of selectable mods by a primary gamefile, because:

 - This is insufficient to avoid problems when deciding which resources to load (it only works for ESP/ESM and omwaddon files), as this issue describes.